What Causes Postpartum Cramping And How To Get Rid Of It?

 9. Uterus pain

 The uterus takes around six to eight weeks to return to its pre-pregnancy size after childbirth.
 The contractions during resizing cause postpartum uterus pain and subside in time.
-These pains could be felt during breastfeeding and usually get stronger with subsequent pregnancies (9).
+These pains usually get stronger with subsequent pregnancies (10).
+According to the American College of Obstetricians and Gynecologists (ACOG), these afterbirth pains most commonly occur during the first few days of breastfeeding (11).

 10. Breast pain

 In the first week after childbirth, breasts feel bigger and tender due to the first breast milk (colostrum).
 Irrespective of whether you breastfeed, there will be breast engorgement causing postpartum breast pain.
-The pain will go away in a few days, but if it stays longer, you should check with a doctor (10).
+The pain will go away in a few days, but if it stays longer, you should check with a doctor (12).
+Several studies show that the prevalence of breast pain caused due to breastfeeding is experienced by 90% of all postpartum women (13).

 11. Thigh pain